What is Postnatal depression? Symptoms, causes, and treatment options.

-I often talk about postnatal depression, but I have realised I have never written about what postnatal depression actually is.
+I talk about postnatal depression so often but have never written about what postnatal depression actually is…

 Personally, I am familiar with everything that relates to postnatal depression, but I am aware that this is not the case for everyone.
 There are plenty of people who still have no clue what it actually is, or even perceive it as some kind of a whim on the part of the sufferer.